EE 5181 - Introduction to Nanotechnology

 Theory: Basic gas kinetics -- impingement rate, volume density & mean free path as a function of pressure

-Theory: Equilibrium vapor pressure & evaporation rates.
+Theory: Equilibrium vapor pressure & evaporation rate

 4. Unconventional Nanotechnology & Nanopatterning (~2 lectures)